Child Custody and Visitation

 As a child ages, or as a parent’s situation changes, it may be necessary to amend a child custody agreement.
 This may be caused by a parent remarrying, relocating, developing a health issue, or having their paternity called into question.
 When changing a custody agreement, it is vital that you consult a knowledgeable family law attorney.

-Whether you want to claim custody of a child, contest or modify a custody agreement, or workout an amicable parenting plan, the child custody attorneys at DiBella Law Offices, P.C. can see that the needs of you and your child are met.
+Whether you want to claim custody of a child in Boston, contest or modify a custody agreement, or workout an amicable parenting plan, the child custody attorneys at DiBella Law Offices, P.C. can see that the needs of you and your child are met.
 Call (978) 327-5140 today for a free consultation.

 - Do Child Custody Arrangements Need to Be Modified During Summer?